pgpainless/pgpainless/docs/source/pgpainless-cli/usage.md

-  change-key-password  Update the password of a key revoke-key           Generate revocation certificates extract-cert         Extract a public key certificate from a secret key sign                 Create a detached message signature verify               Verify a detached signature encrypt              Encrypt a message from standard input
+  change-key-password  Update the password of a key revoke-key           Generate revocation certificates extract-cert         Extract a public key certificate from a secret key update-key           Keep a secret key up-to-date merge-certs          Merge OpenPGP certificates from standard input with
+                         related elements from CERTS and emit the result to standard output certify-userid       Certify OpenPGP Certificate User IDs validate-userid      Validate a UserID in an OpenPGP certificate sign                 Create a detached message signature verify               Verify a detached signature encrypt              Encrypt a message from standard input